ConteDeStGermain/itapuc-apprenticeship-project/README.md

-The technology of interest to Acadium is websocket libraries in relation to messaging - a core feature of the Acadium product, and one which currently uses a polling-based system for keeing in sync.
+The technology of interest to Acadium is websocket libraries in relation to messaging - a core feature of the Acadium product, and one which currently uses a polling-based system for keeping in sync.
 We are interested in investigating websockets as they would allow for a system that has updates pushed to it rather than one which must query for changes periodically, improving performance and latency.